-Inflammation of the mammary gland caused by golden staphylococcus is acute and very chronic, there are various signs of inflammation, up to severe purulent mastitis.
-Staphylococcal inflamation of the mammary gland is often recurrent as S. aureus survives therapy in the upper mammary gland.
+Mastitis caused by the golden staphylococcus can be acute or chronic with varied signs of inflammation up to severe purulent mastitis.
+Staphylococcal mastitis is prone to recurrence because S. aureus survives therapy in upper parts of the mammary gland.

-Staphylococci are very resistant and therefore persist for a long time in the external enviroment. they also occur in healthy people, e. g. in the nasal cavity (in 30 – 50% of people), on the skin, in a mixture od bacteria on tonsils, etc. If a person is healthy, staphylococci do not endanger them, but instead act as a training of the immune system.
+Staphylococci are extremely resistant thus they persist in the environment for a long time.
+They also occur in healthy humans, e. g. in a nasal cavity (in 30 – 50% of people), on a skin, in bacterial populations of tonsils etc. If the person is healthy, staphylococci do not threaten him/her, but on the contrary, they act as a training for the immune system.

-Staphylococcus aureus is the second most common cause of mastitis in dairy cows in our conditions (15 – 20% of culture findings).
-The source of the bacterium is another infected cow, cracked gums of teat cups, where staphyloccoci survive; bacteria surviving in the external environment, but the source can also be a minor hand injury in milker, in which staphylococci reproduce.
+Staphylococcus aureus is the second most common cause of mastitis in dairy cows in our conditions (15 – 20% of cultivation findings).
+Another infected cow, cracked rubbers of teat cups where staphylococci persist, bacteria surviving in the environment and also tiny injuries of hands of milkmaids where staphylococci multiply are the sources of these bacteria.

-Staphyloccoci are bacteria for which is typical the development of antibiotics resistance, and therefor it is necessary to quickly detect the causative agent of mastitis, examine the antibiogram (antibiotic sensitivity) and start targethed therapy.
+Staphylococci are bacteria typical of development of antibiotic resistance therefore it is necessary to promptly determine the causative agent of mastitis, make an antibiogram (susceptibility to antibiotics) and initiate a targeted therapy.

-It is important to determine the diagnosis of ingectious processes caused by the microorganism Staphylococcus aureus as soon as possible, given that the bacteria multiply rapidly (one division in about 20 minutes), produce enzymes and toxins and are very agressive in the udder tissue.
+Quickness of diagnosis in infectious processes caused by Staphylococcus aureus microorganism is important; bacteria multiply very fast (one replication in ca. 20 minutes), produce enzymes and toxins and are very aggressive in the udder tissue.